 “SiteBuilder’s template editor uses drag-and-drop and WYSIWYG (‘what you see is what you get’) to help you build a simple site without knowing a single line of code.”

 Getting started: quick and easy

-You don’t have to enter any payment details, or even your name.
-SiteBuilder supports Social Login, which means you can sign up with one click using your Google or Facebook account.
-That saves a surprising amount of time and hassle!
+SiteBuilder supports Social Login, which means you can sign up with just one click using your Google or Facebook account.
+This saves a surprising amount of time and hassle!

 Basic template tweaks: very easy